Philadelphia, Wilmington and Baltimore Railroad: History

-Operations
+In 1836, P&DC opened its first segment of track; saw its allowable expenditures upped by the state to $400,000; and changed its name, on March 14, to The Philadelphia, Wilmington and Baltimore Railroad Company.
+On July 4, the PW&B began building its bridge over the Schuylkill River, the most significant obstacle on its part of the route and completed their entire line, but for the bridge, in 1837.
+The Schuulkill River bridge crossed at Gray's Ferry Bridge, south of the city and was opened in 1838.

-The year 1836 saw several milestones.
-The P&DC opened its first segment of track; saw its allowable expenditures upped by the State to $400,000; and changed its name, on March 14, to The Philadelphia, Wilmington and Baltimore Railroad Company.
-On July 4, the PW&B began building its bridge over the Schuylkill River, the most significant obstacle on its part of the route.
-The bridge would cross at Gray's Ferry Bridge, south of the city.
-Meanwhile, on April 18, the D&M merged with the W&S, forming the Wilmington and Susquehanna Railroad Company.
+Work also proceeded in Delaware and Maryland where on April 18, 1836 the D&M merged with the W&S, forming the Wilmington and Susquehanna Railroad Company.
+By July 1837, there was continuous track from Baltimore to Wilmington, broken only by the wide Susquehanna River, which trains crossed by steam-powered ferryboats at Havre de Grace (Where they chose to build to instead of Port Deposit) to Perryville.
+That year, the railroad ordered seven 4-2-0 steam locomotives from Norris Locomotive Works; it would order two more in or about 1840.

-Work proceeded in Delaware and Maryland as well.
-By July 1837, there was continuous track from Baltimore to Wilmington, broken only by the wide Susquehanna River, which trains crossed by steam-powered ferryboats at Havre de Grace to Perryville.
-That year, the railroad ordered seven 4-2-0 steam locomotives from Norris Locomotive Works; it ordered two more in or about 1840.
+1838: Merger

-On January 15, 1838, the PW&B opened service from Wilmington to Gray's Ferry, then a few miles south of Philadelphia's city limits.
+On January 15, 1838, the PW&B began service from Wilmington to Gray's Ferry, then a few miles south of Philadelphia's city limits.
 Passengers debarking at Gray's Ferry were taken by omnibus into the city.

-The disadvantages of tripartite ownership of the Philadelphia-Baltimore line having become obvious, the three remaining state-chartered railroads merged on February 12, 1838, to form the Philadelphia, Wilmington and Baltimore Railroad Company.
+The disadvantages of tripartite ownership of the Philadelphia-Baltimore line became obvious, and the three remaining state-chartered railroads merged on February 12, 1838, to form the Philadelphia, Wilmington and Baltimore Railroad Company.
 (The new company's name differed from its predecessor's in that "The" at the beginning of the titled name was not part of its formal incorporated name.)

 Among the passengers that year was Frederick Douglass, a slave who escaped his Baltimore owner by boarding a PB&W train, perhaps at Canton or somewhere east of where the President Street Station would be built in 1849, and riding it northeast to Philadelphia.
 To avoid detention, Douglass, a future world-famous abolitionist, statesman, Federal official, orator and publisher, borrowed a "seaman's protection", a document obtained by his future wife, a free black woman, which was normally carried by free black sailors, of which there were many in the merchant fleets and the navy.
 Later, the railroad would require black passengers to have "a responsible white person" sign a bond at the ticket office before allowing them to board.